rhcad/TouchVG/README.md

 # Add more shapes and commands

-- You can use newproj.py to create your library project containing your own shapes and commands.
+- You can use [newproj.py](https://github.com/touchvg/TouchVGTest/blob/master/thirdparty/newproj.py) to create library project (Recommended as GIT submodule) containing your own shapes and commands.
 So the TouchVG and TouchVGCore libraries does not require changes.

-  - Enter `thirdparty` directory, then type `python newproj.py YourCmds`.
+  - Enter `thirdparty` directory and type `python newproj.py YourCmds`.

   - Need to install python to run the script.